-Including teenager perspectives in the development of adolescent health research is important to ensure the research reflects the preferences and needs of the teen population.
+Including teenager perspectives in the development of adolescent health, research is important to ensure the research reflects the preferences and needs of the teen population.
 The Adolescent Health Network (AHN) provides a framework for health researchers to connect with teens about their research ideas, activities, and outcomes, with the goal of creating research that is more relevant to teens and their health.
-High schools join the AHN and identify teens who participate in a brief training and participate in virtual meetings with researchers 5-6 times throughout a school year.
-If you are a school representative, a teen, or a health researcher, read more below to find out how to get involved!
+High schools join the AHN and identify teens who participate in a brief training and participate in virtual meetings with researchers.
+If you are a school representative, a teen, or a health researcher, read more below to learn how to get involved!

 For Schools and Teens:

 The AHN functions similarly to a school club.
-Each participating school will appoint one advisor who recruits students, facilitates communication between the project team and students when necessary, and protects their students’ time to participate in sessions.
+Each participating school will designate one advisor who recruits interested students and facilitates communication between the project team and students.

 Adolescents are not asked to participate in research.
 Instead, they serve as a stakeholder, or “teen expert” by using their voices to improve health research impacting their peers.
 Students complete brief training requirements to gain a basic understanding of the research process, aiming to improve their confidence and prepare them to serve in the stakeholder role.
 The benefits for active students include:

-- Exposure to STEM/health-related topics and health careers
+- Gain exposure to STEM/health-related topics and health careers

 Interested in bringing this opportunity to your school?
 Submit an inquiry by accessing this link: https://redcap.link/AHNSchool_Inqury